There are three ways to get a work permit in Canada:

 Arriving at the Border

 You should know that not all Canada entry points are able to give you the work permit.
 So, you should go to the closest one that has that service.
 The immigration consultant' suggested us going to St-Armand/Philipsburg, so we went there.
-Sadly, my boss at that time couldn't make it earlier, so we arrive there about 19.00 hours.
+Sadly, my boss at that time couldn't make it earlier, so we arrive there at 19.00 hours.
 The first step is trying to pass to the United States.
-If you don't have a VISA you must tell the US agent you don't have any intention to cross, that you need only to bounce back to get to Canada Immigration Office.
-They will give you a white paper, that paper is a must.
+If you don't have a VISA you must tell the US agent you don't have any intention to cross, that you need only to bounce back to get to Canada Immigration Office; they call this doing a pole flag.
+They will give you a white paper (administrative rejection I think), that paper is a must.
 I was about 1 hour in the US point waiting for this document.

 When bouncing back, it is a little slow and we explained to all agents the same story.
 That we wanted to reach the Immigration Office for a Work Permit.
 At the end of the day, I got there.